breshinas/node-red-contrib-mongodb4/README.md

 -   **Port** - Optional port number.
 In most cases `27017`.

+Note: you can set all values in config node to environment variable using form `${MONGO_URI}`.
+Nodered will convert that to your actual setting on startup.

 ### Advanced Connection URI

 -   **URI** - Define your own connection string in URI format.